Tobacco Products Directive

-The Tobacco Products Directive (TPD) or European Tobacco Products Directive (EUTPD) (2014/40/EU) is a directive of the European Union which places limits on the sale and merchandising of tobacco and tobacco related products in the EU.
-The TPD aims to improve the functioning of the internal market for tobacco and related products, while ensuring a high level of health protection for European citizens.
+The Tobacco Products Directive (TPD) or European Tobacco Products Directive (EUTPD) (2014/40/EU) is a directive of the European Union which places limits on the sale and merchandising of tobacco and tobacco-related products in the EU.
+The TPD aims to improve the functioning of the internal market, while ensuring health protection for European citizens.
 Based on the proposal of the European Commission the Directive entered into force on 19 May 2014 and became applicable in the EU Member States on 20 May 2016.